joesfer/Voronoi-Shattering/README.txt

 		cd .build
 		cmake ..

-		Under windows: cmake will generate a Visual studio solution on .build Under linux: cmake will generate a GCC makefile
+		On Windows: cmake will generate a Visual studio solution on .build On Linux: cmake will generate a GCC makefile

 		Build the plugin using visual studio or make.

 		Note the solution will contain 3 projects: CoreLib, RenderLib and Shatter, which need to be built in that order.
-If the process succeeds, the resulting .mll plugin file will be located under <shatter_folder>/bin
+If the process succeeds, the resulting .mll plugin file will be located under
+		<shatter_folder>/bin

 	- Load the .mll file in Maya's plugin manager.